 - If your garage door opens randomly on its own, you should probably think about installing a new opener.
 This usually is a sign that the logic board inside of the motor is failing.
 While most logic boards can be replaced, there is no guarantee about how long a new board would last.
 Since there is no way to guarantee how long it will last, installing a new opener is often the best choice.

-- If you hear a grinding sound coming from your opener, you should consider replace it.
-Usually this is an indication that the gear inside the motor has become stripped.
+- If you hear a grinding sound coming from your opener, you should consider replacing it.
+Usually, this is an indication that the gear inside the motor has become stripped.

 Hopefully, these guidelines will give you an idea of whether you should repair or replace your current garage door opener.
-If you’re still unsure which decision makes the most sense for you, give us a call at 949-495-0835 or fill out our online service request form.
-With over 40 years of experience serving Orange County CA, you can count on our garage door specialists for professional maintenance and repair service for your garage door opener!
+If you’re still unsure which decision makes the most sense for you, call us at 949-495-0835 or fill out our online service request form.
+With over 40 years of experience serving Orange County, CA, you can count on our garage door specialists for professional maintenance and repair service for your garage door opener!